alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 We will set a target size of 4 meters, which we have previously analyzed in
 [Aves Æternæ](http://pinchito.local/2024/aves-aeternae).
+Minor axes are 2 meters long;
+surface is 21.48 m2 while volume is 8.38 m3.
 This gives us a max weight of less than 10 kg.
 We have to review the specs for the trip around the world.